zckoh/halite2/README.md

 Open source AI coding challenge created by Two Sigma.

-Goals:
+Goals:\n
--Building a basic AI model for this game.
+-Building a basic AI model for this game.\n
 -Get familiar with Python3.